 - Review injury and incident trends, and review specific cases to identify areas of concern.

-- For assessment please click on the evaluation link.
+- For an assessment, please click on the evaluation link.

-The Purchasing Division shall be responsible for purchasing chairs and equipment which is of such quality and design as to reduce the potential for ergonomic injuries.
-SHEA would willingly assist in any type of evaluation prior to a purchase.
-Many ergonomic problems are created by the use of low cost, low value equipment.
+The Purchasing Division shall be responsible for purchasing chairs and equipment of such quality and design to reduce ergonomic injuries.
+EHS will assist in any evaluation before purchase.
+Many ergonomic problems are created by the use of low cost, low-value equipment.